raarnout/atomic-fractal/README.md

-SASS Stylesheet, based on the Atomic Design methodology, presented in fractal.
+Component library, based on the Atomic Design methodology, presented in fractal.